openstreetmap/iD/ACCESSIBILITY.md

 This is a living document that details the usability of iD across a number of dimensions, with the intent of identifying and addressing problem areas.
-Since there are always more factors to consider, no part of this document should be considered "complete".
+Since there are always more factors to consider, no part of this document should be considered complete.

 Symbols used in this document: